irudym/iloilo-client/README.md

 installed NodeJS on your machine.

 ## Features
 There are many tools to create quizzes and tests, evaluate knowledge of students, colleagues, and just friends.
 However many of the tools are overloaded with features and sometimes it's hard to use them.
-The objectives of this application to create a simple and yet powerful tool to create test, collect responses and build reports with detailed information.
+The objectives of this application to create a simple and yet powerful tool to create tests, collect responses and build reports with detailed information.

 ## Project setup